celestiaorg/docs/docs/nodes/itn-pfb-ui.md

-# Create a UI for Submitting PayForBlob Transactions
+# Create a UI for submitting PayForBlob transactions

 ## Description